When you sweat at night. What to do if you sweat a lot in your sleep

 • during pregnancy.

-In each of these three cases, hormonal changes begin in the woman's body.
-There is a significant fluctuation in the level of progesterone and estrogen, which causes a response from the hypothalamus - the part of the brain of the head responsible for thermoregulation.
-At such moments, a woman can be thrown into a cold sweat at night.
-As a rule, after the normalization of the level of these hormones, a woman's sweating disappears on her own, without medical intervention.
+In each of these three cases, hormonal changes begin in the woman’s body.
+There is a significant fluctuation in the level of progesterone and estrogen, which causes a response from the hypothalamus, the part of the brain responsible for thermoregulation.
+At such moments, a woman may break out into a cold sweat at night.
+As a rule, after normalization of the level of these hormones, a woman’s sweating goes away on its own, without medical intervention.

 What to do about night sweats?

-If you have such a problem as night sweats, then most likely you are also interested in how to get rid of it.
-Today, there are many different ways that can be divided into three categories: cosmetic, medical and folk.
-It is recommended to determine the reason why you sweat at night, and if possible, deal with the factors provoking it.
+If you have a problem such as night sweats, then most likely you are also interested in how to get rid of it.
+Today, there are many different methods that can be divided into three categories: cosmetological, medical and folk.
+It is recommended to determine the reason why you sweat at night, and, if possible, deal with the factors that provoke it.

-If you start to sweat a lot every night during sleep, then you need to make an appointment with your doctor.
-Together with the establishment of the initial cause of sweating in a dream (which can take some time, for example, during treatment or weight loss), you can use the means aimed at eliminating this problem.
+If you start sweating heavily every night while sleeping, you should make an appointment with your doctor.
+Along with establishing the original cause of sweating during sleep (which may take some time, for example, during treatment or weight loss), you can use remedies aimed at eliminating this problem.

-• adjust your diet, refuse to consume spicy foods at dinner.
-Swap a heavy meal for a light one.
+• Correct your diet and stop eating spicy foods at dinner.
+Replace a heavy dinner with a light one.
 Do not drink alcohol in the evenings - this contributes to more sweating at night;

-• take a warm shower before bed - this will allow the body to get rid of excess moisture through enlarged pores.
-After that, you need to turn on cool water in order for the pores to decrease;
+• Take a warm shower before bed - this will allow the body to get rid of excess moisture through enlarged pores.
+After this, you need to turn on cool water so that the pores shrink;

-• against night sweats, a decoction of sage will be a very effective remedy.
+• A decoction of sage will be a very effective remedy against night sweats.
 It should be drunk every day for 15 days.
 The course can be repeated after a few days.
 The decoction reduces sweating and soothes;

-• if you have very strong sweating in a dream, then you can wipe the skin with apple cider vinegar or a decoction of oak bark before going to bed;
+• if you sweat very heavily during sleep, you can wipe your skin with apple cider vinegar or a decoction of oak bark before going to bed;

-• you can apply an antiperspirant to the skin at nightfall, which has the ability to normalize the work of the sweat glands and narrow the pores.
-It is much more convenient to use than a decoction of oak bark or vinegar - you do not have to cook, you can take it with you when going on a trip (it is in trains, hotels and airplanes that the problem of night sweats becomes most noticeable).
-At the same time, such a remedy can be much more effective than folk remedies, as it allows you to reduce sweat production by 95%.
+• At nightfall, you can apply an antiperspirant to your skin, which has the ability to normalize the functioning of the sweat glands and tighten the pores.
+It is much more convenient to use than oak bark decoction or vinegar - you don’t have to prepare it, you can take it with you when you travel (it is in trains, hotels and airplanes that the problem of night sweats becomes most noticeable).
+Moreover, such a remedy may turn out to be much more effective than folk remedies, since it can reduce sweat production by 95%.

 So, as you can see, the causes of night sweats are incredibly varied.
-With the onset of night, sweat can annoy no less than during the day.
-Although during sleep a person does not try to take care of his own appearance, but still, wet night clothes or sheets do not allow you to sleep normally and fully relax.
+When night falls, sweat can be no less annoying than during the day.
+Although a person does not try to take care of his own appearance while sleeping, wet night clothes or sheets still do not allow a normal night's sleep and complete rest.

-As a result, you get a tired look, nervousness and a bad mood.
-For this reason, if you could not cope with sweating at night on your own, it is recommended to visit a doctor - an experienced specialist will quickly find the cause and make your sleep serene and calm.
+As a result, you end up looking tired, nervous, and in a bad mood.
+For this reason, if you are unable to cope with sweating at night on your own, it is recommended to visit a doctor - an experienced specialist will quickly find the cause and make your sleep serene and calm.

 CATEGORIES